japaric/Pia-s/README.md

 In Japanese, `Pia's` can be written as ぴあの which is pronounced "piano" (🎹).

-`Pia's` is also my first try at written a small WASM web application.
+`Pia's` is also my first try at writting a small WASM web application.

 ## Features